mauro7inf/offtonic-audioplayer/README.md

 ### Instance Methods

 #### `process(<inputs>, <outputs>, <parameters>)` — *boolean*
 See the WebAudio API docs.
 This method is the method that actually does work in an `AudioWorkletProcessor`; you should never call it yourself.
 Its return value is whether the node should be kept alive even if there are no references to the node, which is `true` until the `value` of the `done` `AudioParam` is set to `1`.
-Well, actually, what this method does is to save the `<inputs>` and `<parameters>` to their respective instance fields, set the `bufferLength`, check if the `timer` has triggered anything, and return `_process(<outputs>)`, which returns this value.  `<inputs>` and `<outputs>` are audio buffers: arrays where the number of elements is the number of inputs and outputs, respectively, for the node.
+Well, actually, what this method does is to save the `<inputs>` and `<parameters>` to their respective instance fields, set the `bufferLength`, check if the `timer` has triggered anything, and return `_process(<outputs>)` (so long as `outputs[0]` is not empty) , which returns this value.  `<inputs>` and `<outputs>` are audio buffers: arrays where the number of elements is the number of inputs and outputs, respectively, for the node.
 Each element is itself an array corresponding to each input or output, and the elements of those arrays are the individual channels of the input or output.
 Each channel is itself an array containing a number of numbers (usually 128) representing the sample at each audio frame for that channel.
 This method is intended to fill the `<outputs>` array with numbers that get sent to the destination (and if that destination is the speakers, they should be between `-1` and `1` or there will be distortion).
-The `<outputs>` array is supposed to come pre-initialized with `0`'s everywhere, representing silence.
+The `<outputs>` array is supposed to come pre-initialized with `0`'s everywhere, representing silence, so long as the `AudioNode` is connected to something.
 The `<parameters>` input is an object whose keys are the parameter names and whose values are arrays containing either 1 number or enough numbers to fill each frame (usually 128); you can read those with `getParameter()`.
 You're generally supposed to override `process()` in `AudioWorkletProcessor` subclasses, but I'm using that override in `AudioComponentProcessor` to pass in the `<inputs>` and `<parameters>` to the instance fields, so don't override this one and override `_process()` instead.

 #### `_process<outputs>` — *boolean*
 Returns the opposite of the `value` of the `done` `AudioParam` and does nothing else.
 You should override this if you want to, say, actually populate the `<outputs>` array (whose structure is described above in `process()`), but you should probably always return `!this.isDone()`.